 The Ramona Junior Fair and their supporting events are a throwback to a time that’s all but lost in rural America.
 It’s where the 4H, FFA and Grange youth organizations all get together to compete both individually and at the club level on all manner of skills and crafts related to farm life, including animal husbandry, crafts, foods and industrial arts.
 It also gives exposure to the urban folks of what country life, especially for youth, has for its core values.

-The annual pie auction and accompanying BBQ are held in mid-July.
+The annual pie auction and accompanying BBQ are held every year before the fair.
 Attending this event is a great way to support the organizations and their scholarship funds as well as get some incredible, at times exotic and always delicious homemade desserts.
-The BBQ held immediately before the auction is an old fashioned pit style BBQ that cooks in the ground for almost 24 hours – featuring beef, pork, turkey, fresh picked sweet corn, homemade beans and salad – you won’t find finer BBQ fare anywhere at any price!
+The BBQ held immediately before the auction features the best BBQ meat, homemade beans, salads, and other delicious items- you won’t find finer BBQ fare anywhere at any price!